psudo-dev/psudofont-liga-mono/README.md

 But then, it clicked!
 What if I fuse both fonts together?

 I know typography purists might be horrified by this aberration and they might point out all the reasons why this shouldn't be done, but...
-To be fair, like I said, the `italic` version of `IBM Plex Mono` is quite different from its `regular` version, so I thought that this `italic` version could be part of a different font altogether.
+To be fair, like I said, the `italic` version of `IBM Plex Mono` is quite different from its `regular` version, so I thought that it could be part of a different font altogether.

 So why not?
 Don't they look like they belong?